DawidBialek/Pong/README.md

 # Pong
-Pong game created using SFML
+Pong game created using SFML.
+It is my first game, so there are still some things that need to be fixed or added.

+To do:
+- Fix collision problem in high ball speeds and increase max ball speed
+- Add menu